 Sprinkler heads are not designed to be drip tight under backflow conditions.
 Because of this, fertilizer, animal excrement, and other contaminants in puddles of standing water are at risk of back flow through ground level sprinkler heads.

-Ensure an approved backflow device is installed, in good working order and is tested annually if it requires testing.
+What to do: Ensure an approved backflow device is installed, in good working order and is tested annually if it requires testing.

-Residential boilers & geo-thermal systems
+Residential boilers and geo-thermal systems

 Ensure there is an approved backflow assembly on the connection between the main water supply and makeup to the two systems.

-Private wells/Auxiliary water systems
+Private wells and auxiliary water systems